Meri St. Mary

-Meri St. Mary is an American punk poet, chantuese, musician and artist.
+Meri St. Mary is an American punk poet, chanteuse, musician and artist.

 Career

 Meri St. Mary was part of the early punk music scene in Hollywood, California.
 She was involved in many projects, including a Ramones video and the punk film Suburbia as well as television shows (new wave theater) and movies.
 She also starred in Suicide Line, an underground punk film on 8 mm film, featuring people from the punk scenes of San Francisco and Los Angeles.
 During the same period she was in two short-lived bands in Hollywood: "Toejam” and "Road Hog".
 Known in early Hollywood as Meri (wagon) Housecoat, she was photographed by Bruce Kalhberg (and featured in NO magazine).
 Early influences were live shows by the Screamers, the Weirdos, the Dickies and The Mau Maus: single members became friends, mentors and inspiration in art, music, visuals.

 In 1984 San Francisco Meri started the band Housecoat Project with Eric Rad Yuncker, Michel Schorro and Erol Cengiz.

 until Yuncker died onstage at the Mabuhay Gardens, leaving St. Mary to begin again with a new lineup.
 Housecoat Project released their first album Wide Eye Doo Dat on Subterranean Records.
 They also played the New Music Seminar in New York City, at the Pyramid Club on the Lower East Side prior to a US tour.
 The band disbanded after their second recording in the late 1980s.

 In the 1990s, St. Mary started a band called "Sex is A Witch" in San Francisco another short-lived project playing in San Francisco notably a H.E.A.R. show for deaf audience.
 This show was the first webcast show in history.

 In 2007 she resurfaced as an award-winning broadcaster at KVMR in Nevada City with her show The Underground Sound and Hallelujah Hollaback In 2009 she recorded with Lemon de George and produced her first acoustic solo CD “I’m Back”, distributed through Subterranean Records.
 She began performing again acoustically.